 Yes, one of the top things to do in Brussels is to visit Manneken-Pis, a statue of a little boy peeing.
 Created in 1618, the original statue is on display at The Museum of the City of Brussels, while the one tourists flock to is from 1965.
 Manneken-Pis goes to show you just how great a sense of humor the people of Brussels have.
 He even has a ton of costumes that he can be seen wearing on various occasions.
 Fun fact: he has a little sister who is lesser known.
 Jeannke-Pis is a modern fountain and statue of a little girl squatting to pee.
 She’s located near the Delirium Café.

-Located just north of the city centre, Laeken is full of treasures.
-Its home to the Royal Palace of Laeken, which is the official residence of the royal family.
+Located just north of the city center, Laeken is full of treasures.
+It’s home to the Royal Palace of Laeken, which is the official residence of the royal family.
 There you can also find the Royal Greenhouses of Laeken.
 These classic greenhouses are filled with stunning trees and plants, but they only accept visitors for three weeks during the spring.
-Laeken also has a Chinese Pavilion, Japanese Tower, the stunning monument of the dynasty and a cemetery that rivals Paris’ Pere Lachaise Cemetery, full of Belgium’s rich and famous.
+Laeken also has a Chinese Pavilion, Japanese Tower, the stunning monument of the dynasty, and a cemetery that rivals Paris’ Pere Lachaise Cemetery, full of Belgium’s rich and famous.

 9. Explore the Parks